manuelbua/gitver/README.md

 ## How does it work?

-By reading your last reachable **annotated** tag, it will generate customly-formatted version strings, distinguishing automatically between *stable* and *development* builds, depending on the number of commits from that last tag (the *commit count*).
+By reading your last reachable tag, it will generate customly-formatted version strings, distinguishing automatically between *stable* and *development* builds, depending on the number of commits from that last tag (the *commit count*).

 It will also apply tag-based or configuration file-based pre-release metadata in development builds, giving you fine-grained control on how the final version string will be composed.